geo200cn/geo200cn.github.io/central.md

 In this guide, we'll demonstrate some of the fine properties of the Central Limit Theorem by working with real data.
-This is in contrast to the theorems, abstract equations and images of red balls from the lecture.
+This will help ground the theorems, abstract equations and images of red balls from lecture.
 Working through the core components and key consequences of the theorem will help ground it more concretely in your mind.
 The lab will also give you more practice working with R's sampling functions.
 We will be following the material presented in BBR Ch.
 6 and 7.
 The objectives of the guide are as follows

 1. Learn about estimating population parameters using sampling statistics
 2. Understand the implications of the Central Limit Theorem using real data